 “Sure,” Madeline quickly replied, directing her attention towards Michael.
-“Let me grab the second controller and you can play with Gwen or Terrant.
+“Let me grab the second controller too, and you can play with Gwen or Terrant.

 After the video game console was all set up, Michael grabbed a player-vs-player fighting game right away and challenged Terrant to a duel, which the tall red-head accepted readily.
 As they started their battle, the conversation moved between Gwen, Maseo, and Madeline.

 She discovered that Gwen had been entrusted to Maseo’s for protection by her great-grandfather.
 She had been born much too sensitive to fae magic, a condition that would overwhelm her to the point where she’d be entranced for days on end, lost in The Veil’s bewitching spell and unable to break out on her own.
 Rather than having her live out her life in such a state, her great-grandfather requested Maseo become her guardian in the mundane world.
-Because of real world politics, Maseo was clearly the best choice.
-The Tetsugawa clan he was born into took the side that believed humanity should be ruled over, while the Mori clan he pledged his life to were on the side that believed in coexistence between all logical beings.
+Because of real-world politics, Maseo was the best choice.
+The Tetsugawa clan he was born into took the side that believed humanity should be ruled over, while the Mori clan he pledged his life to believed in coexistence between all logical beings.
 Not to mention, his lifestyle was a political threat to neither side, so staying out of conflicts was yet but another layer of protection to him and his close friends.

 “Thanks,” she said, giving him a smile that was both genuine and melancholy.